Who will be the nation's best RB in 2018?

-After lighting it up last year, nearly snagging the Heisman, Bryce Love decided to return to Stanford for his senior season.
+After lighting it up last year and nearly snagging the Heisman, Bryce Love decided to return to Stanford for his senior season.
 The Big Ten saw the emergence of Jonathan Taylor who exploded onto the scene as a freshman.
 But who will be the best running back in 2018?
 Our experts make their picks and you can get in on the action by casting you vote below.

 Andrea Adelson: Bryce Love, Stanford